 Make this easy DIY Balsamic Glaze at home with just 2 ingredients.
 Drizzle it over salads, grills or just about anything, it will surely perk up the taste.
-Here is how to make Balsamic Glaze Recipe.
+Here is how to make it.

 What is Balsamic Glaze?

-Why is the right consistency of Balsamic Glaze?
+Why is the right consistency of this glaze?

 Which is the best Balsamic Vinegar?

-Salads: Balsamic Glaze can be drizzled on all types of salads as it imparts a sharp tangy flavour to the dish.
-One of my fav salad to drizzle balsamic glaze is caprese salad.
+Salads: It can be drizzled on all types of salads as it imparts a sharp tangy flavor to the dish.
+One of my fav salads to drizzle glaze is Caprese salad.

 Pizza: This balsamic reduction goes well with pizza.
 You can drizzle the glaze on pizza and drool over it.

 Protein: Try topping bruschetta chicken or baked chicken with balsamic reduction.
 It also goes well with pork chops, tenderloin, and steak.